 You have now seen how the letters "C", "V", "N" and "P" on the Output indicator on the Status Line are used.
-Just to give you a foretaste, here is what the other letters mean:
+Here is what the other letters mean:

 - D -- is for printing to the diskette.
-(This is a special feature discussed in Section 11 on Supplementary Features under "Creating Sequential Files and ASCII Files". - "L" -- says to insert information from a list in the Extra Text area into "variable blocks" in Main Text. - "F" -- is for starting print from a selected page number. - "S" -- says to insert information from a sequential file into "variable blocks". - "G" -- initiates a global operation on a whole series of files.
+(This is a special feature discussed in Section 13 on Supplementary Features under "Creating Sequential Files and ASCII Files". - "L" -- says to insert information from a list in the Extra Text area into "variable blocks" in Main Text. - "F" -- is for starting print from a selected page number. - "S" -- says to insert information from a sequential file into "variable blocks". - "G" -- initiates a global operation on a whole series of files.